Minnesota–Nebraska football rivalry

-The Minnesota–Nebraska football rivalry is an American college football rivalry between the Minnesota Golden Gophers and Nebraska Cornhuskers.
+The Minnesota–Nebraska football rivalry, also known as 'The $5 Bits Of Broken Chair Game' is an American college football rivalry between the Minnesota Golden Gophers and Nebraska Cornhuskers.
 The teams met regularly in the sport's early years and began an annual series when Nebraska joined the Big Ten Conference in 2011.

 History

 Non-conference series

 The early years of the rivalry can be separated into two distinct eras, Minnesota's dominance in the formative years of the sport and Nebraska's dominance under Bob Devaney and Tom Osborne from the 1960s through the 1990s.

 Minnesota and Nebraska first met in 1900, a 20–12 Gophers victory in Lincoln in the first year of Henry L. Williams's tenure as head coach.
 The teams began an annual series; aside from a 6–0 Nebraska victory as part of an undefeated 1902 season, the series was controlled by Minnesota.

 In 1911 and 1912, Minnesota gave Nebraska head coach Ewald O. Stiehm his only two losses across five years in Lincoln.
 Stiehm became enamored with the Minnesota shift, a precursor to modern pre-snap motion, and had an assistant document the technique during the teams' 1912 meeting.
 Stiehm implemented the shift and used it during a 7–0 victory over Minnesota in 1913, prompting Williams to discontinue the series, which was not regularly renewed until the year after his death in 1931.

 Minnesota continued its success in the series through the 1950s, claiming national championships under Bernie Bierman and Murray Warmath and losing just four times to Nebraska.

 The teams stopped playing annually in 1952, but still met regularly until 1990.
 Nebraska took control of the series in the early 1960s as Bob Devaney established the Cornhuskers as a national power.
 Devaney and his successor Tom Osborne faced the Gophers fourteen times, winning each game with an average margin of victory of over thirty points.
 This included an 84–13 victory in Minneapolis during a record-setting 1983 season, the most lopsided loss in Minnesota history.